 While winter is slower and allows for greater scheduling flexibility, there can be a slight peak during the holidays.
-Another factor to consider is that it gets darker earlier during the winter time.
-So, a 1 day summer move may turn into a 2 day winter move.
+Another factor to consider is daylight savings time.
+Remember, it gets darker sooner during the wintertime.
+So, a 1-day summer move could turn into a 2-day winter move.

 Bonus tip: Most moves occur during the first and last weeks of the month.
 When choosing a moving date, pick one closer to the middle of the month.
 Picking a date in the middle will guarantee you a place on a moving company’s calendar.